(current version v3.1, released on 10 july 2020)

 Free application add-on offering handy features for developers, testers, designers and service engineers.

 Features to increase productivity in working with applications created with Team Developer.

-TDAppTools is available for all TD versions (32bit only), starting from TD 2.1.
+TDAppTools is available for all TD versions (32bit and 64bit), starting from TD 2.1.

 TDAppTools is executed from within TD build applications offering a toolset giving detailed information on the application internals, even in production environments.